+goulston&storrs

-goulston&storrs 1999 K Street, NW \ Suite 500 \ Washington, DC 20008-1101 (202)-721-0011 \ Fax (202)-721-1111 \ www.goulstonstorrs.com
+1999 K Street, NW Suite 500 Washington, DC 20008-1101 (202)-721-0011 Fax (202)-721-1111 www.goulstonstorrs.com

 This communication may contain information which is privileged and/or confidential under applicable law.
-Any dissemination, copy or disclosure, other than by the intended results design a CASE NO 20053
+Any dissemination, copy or disclosure, other than by the intended respective desired applicable law.
+Any dissemination, copy or disclosure, other than by the intended respective desired applicable law.
+Any dissemination, copy or disclosure, other than by the intended respective desired applicable law.

-EXHIBIT NO.11
+ASE NO.20453 EXHIBIT NO.11

 Draft Zoning Determination Letter (Dated Sept.
 2018 Written by Perseus' Atty Ferris for ZA Mathew LeGrant to Sign) (IZIS Dkt.
-Ex. #10) (See Separate PDF for Enlarged Version With All Pages)
+Ex. #10)